judering/judering.github.io/index.md

 ## OCTOBER 2020
 "Fine Feathers Far Below the Blue Floor" will be performed by Concorde as part of Beethoven 2020 at the National Concert Hall Dublin on the 29th October. (cancelled)

+Lina Andonovska will perform the solo flute piece I wrote for her "A Breath of Fresh Air" at the Hochschule in Frankfurt on the 20th October.
+More details to follow.

 Musik Fabrik will perform "Whispering the Turmoil Down" in NCH (8th) and in Cologne (5th) as part of the "After Beethoven" series (cancelled)

 ## SEPTEMBER 2020